DaviRP2018/tap_ninja_bot/README.md

 * install requirements
   * `pip install -r requirements.txt`
 * Calibrate buttons positions and stuff (Press 'F' to set).
 Follow the steps provided
-  * `python manage.py calibratepositions`
+  * `python manage.py cee`
-  * You have to open clicker heroes and move your mouse to where you think it's a good spot to pick up the gold, there will be 3 positions for this
+  * You have to open Tap Ninja
-  * Then move to where the power buttons are
+  * Then move to where it tells you
-  * Then move to some general stuff
-* Calibrate color of some buttons when they are clickable
-  * `python manage.py calibratecolors`
 * Run the bot with
   * `python manage.py runbot`

 You can see the color or positions with
 * `python manage.py mcc` color
 * `python manage.py mcp` position

-Probably the bot will be broken :( due to resolution differences or size of the screen